Building An Ironclad Membership Engagement Strategy

 Giveaways: Everyone loves free goodies.
 Engage your members by challenging them to post photos, like your post, share your blog articles, or even bring more people to your social media profiles with the possibility to win a giveaway prize.
 The most classic example is asking them to like your photo and tag two friends in return for one giveaway entry.

 Forums: Much like the slack channel we discussed before, a forum is an excellent way to engage your members on a professional level.
 Invite them into a closed Facebook or LinkedIn group run by a specific topic.
 Ask discussion questions, post articles and invite them to comment, give their opinions, and share content of their own.

 Content takeover: Invite your members to take over your social media platforms for the day!
-This is a fun way to get them involved and harnesses the power of their own network to generate traffic.
-Give them light guidelines, but let their creativity fly by allowing them to document an event, the membership registration process or even documenting their day.
+This is a fun way to get them involved and harness the power of their own network to generate traffic.
+Give them light guidelines, but let their creativity fly by allowing them to document an event, the membership registration process, or even documenting their day.